etkmlm/EksiAPI/README-EN.md

 ## Informations
 - Project works with .NET 5.0 but if you want, you can change it to other frameworks like .NET Standard or .NET Core.
-- It based on http crawling.
+- It based on HTTP crawling.
 So, if page struct change, it can unusable for a while.

 ## Basics